Gateworks/atf-newport/docs/plat/marvell/cgx.md

 "num-msix-vec"
 ```

-Along with this, auto negotiation property, SGMII/1000BASE-X MAC/PHY mode to be
-added to DT which will be used by ATF to configure CGX.
+Along with this, auto negotiation property, MAC/PHY mode to be added to DT whichwill be used by ATF to configure CGX.

-For 1000 BASE-X mode, the sub node should have following property
-`“octeontx,sgmii-mac-1000x-mode”`.

 For AN to be disabled, the sub node should have following property
 `“octeontx,disable-autonegotiation"`.